 Our Philosophy

-There's a particular kind of magic that arises when people gather around a table.
+There's a particular kind of magic that arises when people gather around a table

 The light softens, shoulders drop, and people linger in conversation, eager to stay within the warm glow of this connection.
 This is when a meal becomes more than food, it becomes memory.

-Caring for that space — thoughtfully, seasonally, and with presence — is my life's work.
+Caring for that space, thoughtfully, seasonally, and with presence, is my life's work.

 The Chef

 I take on a limited number of celebrations each season so that every table receives my full attention.
-This is not high-volume catering.
-It is personal hospitality.

 Rooted in Maine, Guided by Season